nikic/PHP-Parser/doc/component/Lexer.markdown

 A lexer has to define the following public interface:

-    void startLexing(string $code);
+    void startLexing(string $code, ErrorHandler $errorHandler = null);
     array getTokens();
     string handleHaltCompiler();
     int getNextToken(string &$value = null, array &$startAttributes = null, array &$endAttributes = null);

 The `startLexing()` method is invoked with the source code that is to be lexed (including the opening tag) whenever the `parse()` method of the parser is called.
 It can be used to reset state or preprocess the source code or tokens.
+The passes `ErrorHandler` should be used to report lexing errors.

 The `getTokens()` method returns the current token array, in the usual `token_get_all()` format.
 This method is not used by the parser (which uses `getNextToken()`), but is useful in combination with the token position attributes.